AryanShivapuram/JetEase-Airline-Management-Website-/README.md

 Passenger Details: Fill in the required passenger details after booking the ticket.

 Flight Status: Check the current status of flights by navigating to the flight status page.

+Admin Portal: Navigate to the Admin Portal to create new flights, filing in data. the password for admin portal is 'cow'.

 ## Dependancies